jina-ai/jina/docs/tutorials/gpu_executor.md

 Here all the device-specific magic happens on the two highlighted lines - when we create the `SentenceEncoder` class instance we pass it the device, and then we move the PyTorch model to our device.
-These are the exact same steps that you would use in a standalone python script as well.
+These are the exact same steps that you would use in a standalone Python script as well.

 To see how we would pass the device we want the Executor to use,